 This historical factor is an important variable for the understanding of the differences between the two areas.
 The plains of the central lowlands supported a dense population and intensive agriculture for centuries; the delta area is still underpopulated and agriculturally underdeveloped.
-The sedentary population of the center live in tightly agglomerated settlements, while the farmers of the south live in noncontiguous isolated farmsteads.
+The sedentary population of the center

 During the migrations to the south, traditional clan organization, lineages, and kinship ties were by necessity altered and disorganized.
-These structures continue to operate in central Vietnam, and, together with the highly developed territorial organization of the village (lang), hamlet (thon), and subhamlet (xom), form the basic social units of the people of the central lowlands.
+These structures continue to operate in central Viet Nam, and, together with the highly developed territorial organization of the village (làng), hamlet (thôn), and sub-hamlet (xóm), form the basic social units of the people of the central lowlands.
 In the south, although ancestor worship and various forms of animism persist, a degree of secularism has developed in belief and ceremony, possibly resulting from the de-emphasis of clan and lineage relationships and the breakdown of territorial ties through emigration and mobility.
-The religious life of the center is more active than that of the south, with numerous village, hamlet, clan and lineage ceremonies.
+The religious life of the Center is more active than that of the south, with numerous village, hamlet, clan and lineage ceremonies.
 The long, close relationships that have developed around the family and neighborhood group have apparently been conducive to the maintenance of these religious activities.

 In the delta region, there is a relative absence of voluntary, spontaneous, territorial or occupational associations.
-This may be a result of government measures to counter Viet Cong terrorism, or it is possible that such groups never existed in the areas studied.8 In the center, local associations based on occupation and territory form an intricate part of the organization of the villages.
+This may be a result of government measures to counter Viet Cong terrorism, or it is possible that such groups never existed in the areas studied.5 In the Center, local associations based upon occupation and territory form an intricate part of the organization of the villages.
 In many instances these associations exist parallel to, or are complementary to, formal administrative structures prescribed by the government.

-Security conditions at the time of the studies in the southern and central regions differed markedly: the delta provinces were under threat of the Viet Cong; the lowlands were relatively free of terrorism, although propaganda campaigns were beginning.
+Security conditions at the time of the studies in the southern and central regions differed markedly: the delta provinces were under threat of the Việt Cộng; the lowlands were relatively free of terrorism, although propaganda campaigns were beginning.
 This fact may account, at least in part, for the separateness of village life in the south as opposed to the interrelatedness of the various group activities, associations, and beliefs in the central lowlands.

-The remainder of this monograph is devoted to the investigation of a number of aspects of life in Cam An Village which we hope will illustrate or highlight some of the general observations above.
+The remainder of this monograph is devoted to the investigation of a number of aspects of life in Càm An village which we hope will illustrate or highlight some of the general observations above.